 The buildings, owned and occupied by the College, take up a quarter of Windsor Castle together with the school buildings outside the north wall.

 Guests are welcome to attend all services in the Chapel.
-The times of services are displayed in Reception.
 We advise you to be in the Chapel ten minutes before the stated time.
 The Virger or Sacristans will show you to a seat.